 What Is Dental Bonding?

 Dental bonding is the application of tooth-colored composite resin material to a tooth in need of cosmetic repair.
-Bonding is considered to be a conservative and cost-effective alternative to porcelain veneers.
+Bonding is considered to be a conservative and cost-effective alternative to porcelain veneers and composite veneers.
 This is because bonding is one of the easiest and least expensive cosmetic dental procedures.
 The procedure is called bonding because the material literally “bonds” to the tooth.

 Bonding is most commonly used to improve a chipped or discolored tooth, but it can also be used to close a space between two teeth, make teeth look longer, or change the shape of a tooth.
-It is significantly less expensive than porcelain veneers, but also less durable.
+It is significantly less expensive than teeth veneers, but also less durable.
 Bonding is less expensive, but also less durable than porcelain veneer's but can be a reasonably priced alternative.
 Dr. Walmsley has trained directly under a dentist who is nationally recognized for his aesthetic work in dental bonding, so you’re in good hands at LakeView Dental Arts.

 Dental Bonding Procedure